laurabpaulsen/-assignment-1-linguistic-analysis-using-nlp/README.md

 bash run.sh
 ```

-The linguistic features of the USE corpus will be extracted and the results will be saved in the `out` directory.
+The linguistic features of each of the subcorpora in the USEcorpus will be extracted and the results will be saved in the `out` directory.

 ## Repository structure
 ```